jose-bernardo/smart-attic/README.md

 # Arduino modules

-Install Arduino IDE, connect your Arduino to your computer and upload the `sensors.ino` in [arduino-modules/sensors]`arduino-modules/sensors`]
+Install Arduino IDE, connect your Arduino to your computer and upload the `sensors.ino` in [arduino-modules/sensors](arduino-modules/sensors) to the arduino.

 # Raspberry Pi modules